What is family therapy?

 When are family and couples therapy used at Priory?

 Family and couples therapy have been found to be highly effective in the treatment of a wide range of mental health problems including depression, anxiety, stress, addictions and eating disorders.
 They can also be useful for individuals who are experiencing problems in their relationships, or may be going through a separation or divorce and need support to help them to work through these issues.
-Family therapy in particular is also widely used in the treatment of young people who are struggling with a mental health problem.
+Family therapy in particular is also widely used as a treatment for young people struggling with mental health problems.
 Therapy can also be provided to couples and family members who are impacted by a separation or divorce.

 Family and couples therapy can be delivered using a variety of therapy types, which include cognitive behavioural therapy (CBT) and dialectical behaviour therapy (DBT), depending on the therapeutic technique that has been deemed as the most appropriate for your individual mental health concerns, as well as the unique dynamics within your family and personal relationships.